yahyaelganyni1/authentication_app/README.md

 that will create a user model with email and password_digest

-password_digest is a column that will be used to store the encrypted password
+`password_digest` is used to store an encrypted password in the database

 ## 6- edit the user model